Governor’s STEM Academy at Christiansburg High School

 Academy Location: Christiansburg High School

 Number of Students Served: The Governor’s STEM Academy has the capacity to enroll 150 students, grades 9 -12.

-Career Pathways: Engineering and Technology, Information Support and Services (Cybersecurity), Manufacturing Production Process Development, and Manufacturing Production.
+Career Pathways: Engineering & Technology, Information Support & Services, Manufacturing Production Process Development, and Production.

 Academy Overview: The proposed Montgomery County Public Schools Governor’s STEM Academy is located at Christiansburg High School; however, some of the Academy courses are offered at the division’s other three high schools as well.
 Students who attend the smaller high schools are eligible to continue a chosen program of study at Christiansburg High School with transportation provided.